Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 ### 4. Preparing data for cataloguing in LDaCA

 LDaCA coordinates with the {{< glossary_link display="Data Steward" id="data-steward" >}} to apply standards to the collection to support its long-term sustainability.
-The standards applied allow the data to be packaged in RO-Crates, the metadata to be mapped onto LDaCA’s metadata schema, and additional metadata to be added where possible/required.
+The standards applied allow the data to be packaged in {{< glossary_link display="RO-Crates" id="ro-crate" >}}, the metadata to be mapped onto LDaCA’s metadata schema, and additional metadata to be added where possible/required.

 ##### LDaCA will:

-1. Prepare the data for packaging as RO-Crates.
+1. Prepare the data for packaging as {{< glossary_link display="RO-Crates" id="ro-crate" >}}.
 2. Support the metadata mapping process.

 ##### Data Steward will:

 1. Provide a copy of the collection data.
-2. Support the RO-Crate packaging by applying standards to the data and reviewing the packaged data.
+2. Support the {{< glossary_link display="RO-Crate" id="ro-crate" >}} packaging by applying standards to the data and reviewing the packaged data.
 3. Provide metadata and collaborate with metadata mapping.

 ##### Additional resources relevant to this step: